 Dr. Heisler has served as professor of Medicine at the University of South Dakota since returning home to South Dakota in February 2009.
-In January 2015, he assumed an additional position as Clinical Professor of Medicine at the University of Wisconsin-Madison.
-He has served on a number of international and national advisory committees and is currently the chair of the Board of Andean Health and Development, an organization committed to improving the quality of rural health in Ecuador and other rural communities throughout the Americas.
+Previously, he served as Medical Director of the Intensive Care Unit at the Sioux Falls VA Health Care System.
+From 2015 to 2016, he assumed an additional position as Clinical Professor of Medicine at the University of Wisconsin-Madison.
+He has served on a number of international and national advisory committees and was the chair AHD’s Advisory Board for 15 years.

 Prior to returning to South Dakota, Dr. Heisler was associate professor of medicine at Emory University in Atlanta and director of the Emory Division of Hospital Medicine.
 During his time as director of Hospital Medicine at Emory, he led the effort to create the Hospital Medicine Clinical Outcomes Research Group.
 He also served as medical director at Emory Eastside Medical Center.

 From January 1999 to July 2005, Dr. Heisler held a number of appointments including associate professor of Clinical Medicine, director of the Division of General Medicine, and vicechair for Clinical Affairs of the Department of Medicine at the Morehouse School of Medicine (MSM) in Atlanta.
 In addition to his academic appointment at MSM, Dr. Heisler served as an attending physician, medical director of the Health Outcomes Research Center, and chief, Medical Service at Grady Memorial Hospital in Atlanta.

 Dr. Heisler completed his medical degree at George Washington University in 1979 and a residency in Internal Medicine at the Oregon Health Sciences University in 1982.
 During 1985-1986, Dr. Heisler completed a fellowship in Critical Care Medicine at George Washington University.
 He received a masters in Public Health from Harvard University in 1990.